TysonReimer/ML-in-BMS/README.md

 the figures in the publication [1].

-1. T. Reimer and S. Pistorius, "The diagnostic performance of machine learning methods in breast microwave sensing," _IEEE Trans.
-Biomed.
-Eng._, submitted.
+1. T. Reimer and S. Pistorius, "The diagnostic performance of machine learning in breast microwave sensing on a large open-access experimental dataset," _IEEE Journal of Electromagnetics, RF and Microwaves in Medicine and Biology_, submitted.

 The open-access dataset described [here](https://bit.ly/UM-bmid) was used as the dataset in this work.
 The specific files used here are available